al-serebrov/youtube-download-audio/readme.md

 The script creates file `downloads.txt` along with downloaded mp3 files.
 This file intended to store youtube IDs of already downloaded files, do not remove it if you're planning to interrupt/resume your download, and vise versa, remove it if you want to download some audious that were downloaded before.

+## Possible issue

+If you're getting an error `PostProcessingError('ffprobe or avprobe not found.
+Please install one.')` while running a script at the first time, you may find a solution [here](https://github.com/NixOS/nixpkgs/issues/5236)